Aliases for JPH2 Gene

 GeneCards Summary for JPH2 Gene

 JPH2 (Junctophilin 2) is a Protein Coding gene.
-Diseases associated with JPH2 include cardiomyopathy, familial hypertrophic 17.
-GO annotations related to this gene include calcium-release channel activity.
-An important paralog of this gene is JPH3.
+Diseases associated with JPH2 include Cardiomyopathy, Familial Hypertrophic, 17 and Hypertrophic Cardiomyopathy.
+Gene Ontology (GO) annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and phosphatidylinositol-3-phosphate binding.
+An important paralog of this gene is JPH1.

-Junctophilins contribute to the formation of junctional membrane complexes (JMCs) which link the plasma membrane with the endoplasmic or sarcoplasmic reticulum in excitable cells.
-Provides a structural foundation for functional cross-talk between the cell surface and intracellular calcium release channels.
-JPH2 is necessary for proper intracellular Ca(2+) signaling in cardiac myocytes via its involvement in ryanodine receptor-mediated calcium ion release.
-Contributes to the construction of skeletal muscle triad junctions.
+[Junctophilin-2]: Membrane-binding protein that provides a structural bridge between the plasma membrane and the sarcoplasmic reticulum and is required for normal excitation-contraction coupling in cardiomyocytes (PubMed:20095964).
+Provides a structural foundation for functional cross-talk between the cell surface and intracellular Ca(2+) release channels by maintaining the 12-15 nm gap between the sarcolemma and the sarcoplasmic reticulum membranes in the cardiac dyads (By similarity).
+Necessary for proper intracellular Ca(2+) signaling in cardiac myocytes via its involvement in ryanodine receptor-mediated calcium ion release (By similarity).
+Contributes to the construction of skeletal muscle triad junctions (By similarity).